gvwilson/thirdbit/src/fiction/in-heck/index.md

 "The flyer took your companion to a disused observation post," they said.
 "The tower's current occupant controls several such bots.
-It is unpleasant, and we avoid it."
+It is unpleasant, and we avoid it.

-"However,"
+However,"
-they went on as Gumption opened his mouth,
+they went on before Gumption could interrupt,
 "She was able to escape."

 "Great,"
-he said.
+Gumption said.
 "So where is she now?"

 The storkbot clacked its metal beak.